Inbound Growth for Roofing Companies

 Conclusion: What Are You Waiting For?

-As you think about implementing these seven principles to establish a culture of content at your company, you may encounter some barriers to success.
+As you think about implementing these principles to establish a culture of content at your roofing company, you may encounter some barriers to success.

 Getting buy-in from decision-makers is challenging, or you're worried about the cost of hiring an in-house content manager.

 However, we believe that the journey toward creating a culture of content is worth it.
-You can establish yourself as a leading teacher in your industry by listening to your customers, focusing on their questions, and teaching your team.
+You can establish yourself as a leading teacher in your service area by listening to your customers, focusing on their questions, and training your team.
 This focus will drive your growth potential.

 Of course, there may be roadblocks and challenges along the way, but with consistency and dedication, you will overcome them.
 This guide is your first step toward success.